Orpowell/autodock-vina-automator/README.md

 In this scenario, we will run predict how 3 ligands (Ligand1, Ligand2 & Ligand3) bind to the active site of the target protein (ProteinX).
 To ensure reproducibility of results, each ligand docking will be run 3 times with 3 unique seeds: 22, 495 & 1,000.

 ### Pre-processing for A.V.A
 Before running A.V.A, all files must be prepared in the appropriate format for AutoDock Vina (.pdbqt files).
 This must be done for ligands and the target protein.
 Additionally, the size and location of the search space must be determined for the target protein.
-These tasks can be achieved using AutoDock Tools.
+These tasks can also be achieved using AutoDock Tools.

 In our scenario, we will create the 4 following files: Ligand1.pdbqt, Ligand2.pdbqt, Ligand3.pdbqt & ProteinX.pdbqt .
 Using AutoDock Tools, we identified the co-ordinates for active site (10,-5,88) and the dimensions of the box needed to cover the area (20, 20, 20).